Governance — 2023–2026

 1B.
 Nomination of Circuit Visitor

-Synod Bylaw 5.2.1 speaks of a circuit visitor as the principal officer of the circuit.
-His considerable duties are further described in Bylaws 5.2.3–5.2.3.3.
-According to Bylaws 4.3.1 and 5.2.2 (d), pastors on the clergy roster of the district who are either actively serving congregations or having emeritus status are eligible for nomination.
+Synod Bylaw 5.2.1 speaks of a circuit visitor as the principal officer of the circuit, having the considerable duties described in Bylaws 5.2.3–5.2.3.3.
+According to Bylaws 4.3.1 and 5.2.2 (d), pastors on the clergy roster of the district who are either actively serving (called and installed to) congregations or having emeritus status are eligible for nomination.
+Active or emeriti pastors from outside your congregation’s circuit (but not outside its district) are eligible.
 Specific ministry pastors (SMP) are not eligible to serve in this capacity (Bylaw 2.13.1 [b][4]).

 For a template and instructions, see lcms.org/convention/governance/overture.
 (Your district may have provided material specific to your district’s overture submission process.)